Design Challenges for a Multi-Perspective Search Engine: A Prototype of Multi-Perspective Search Engine

-\paragraph{Perspective Extraction/Summarization} Given a query and an abstract from an article, a perspective summarization system is expected to generate a single sentence thesis statement that for the article \cite{liu-etal-2021-multioped}.
-This is intended to be used as a dynamic, query-dependent title for the article.
-In addition, the generated perspective ideally should be \emph{relevant} in the context of the query, and reflect the same \emph{stance} as the article towards the query.
-We use a query-focused multi-task BART summarization model proposed by \citet{liu-etal-2021-multioped} to summarize the perspective of each article.
-We conduct our evaluation on the MultiOpEd dataset \cite{liu-etal-2021-multioped}.
+Given a user query and an article, we use a query-focused summarization system to extract or generate a single sentence thesis statement for the article \cite{liu-etal-2021-multioped}.
+The generated summary is intended to serve as a \emph{direct} response to the user query.
+Conceptually, the generated summary should reflect the same argument that expresses the consistent stance as the article itself.

+We formulate the above objectives in a multi-task learning framework, as proposed by \citet{liu-etal-2021-multioped}.
+We start from a pretrained BART model \cite{lewis2020bart}, and finetune on the MultiOpEd dataset, an English news editorials corpus for query-focused summarization \cite{liu-etal-2021-multioped}.
+Following \citet{chen-etal-2019-seeing}, we use two ancillary tasks to regularize the query-focused summarization model.
+Specifically, we pose the \textit{relevance and stance} of the user query in the context of the article as two binary classification ancillary tasks.
+During the BART summarization model training, we use a relevance and a stance classification model as teacher models to score the decoded output, and train two linear classification heads on top of the BART model to mimic the predictions from the teacher models.
+For more details on the model training, please refer to \citet{liu-etal-2021-multioped}.

+We conduct our evaluation in-domain on the test split of MultiOpEd dataset.
 The best performing perspective summarization model achieves 11.92 Rouge-2 score on the test split of the dataset.
 We report the selection and performance of the baseline models in Table~\ref{tab:results}.